-The final Natural Gamma curve is displayed on the Lithology Log, in Appendix E. The data were measured in counts per second in the borehole, ranging from 32.58 cps to 682.82 cps, with an average value is 70.29 cps.
+The final Natural Gamma curve is displayed on the Lithology Log, in Appendix E. The data were measured in counts per second in the borehole, ranging from 18.51 cps to 282.60 cps, with an average value is 73.36 cps.
 The Natural Gamma values are on average 2.5 times higher than the Spectral Gamma total counts values, which is a result of counts falling outside the spectral energy classification window used during spectral gamma acquisition, which filters out counts with energy below 100 keV.
 Both the Natural Gamma and Spectral Gamma total counts logs match well for their respective ranges, showing the same pattern along the total depth of the borehole.
 The most apparent anomalies in the data tend to be associated with sharp changes in total counts associated with changes in biotite concentration.
-A pronounced change can be seen in the Natural Gamma log at the depth intervals between approximately 95 m and 102 m which is associated with casing.
-There is a gradual increase in Natural Gamma response beginning at 555 m and settling at 676 m.
-This area has spikes at 616 m and 621 m with maximum values of 682.82 cps which are likely associated with tonalite dykes.
-Another area of increase is from 747 m to 845 m with a maximum of 147.78 cps.
+The most apparent anomalies in the data tend to be associated with sharp changes in total counts associated with changes in biotite concentration.
+There is a large area of decrease in Natural Gamma response from 285 to 335 m with values of ~50 cps which is associated with diabase.
 Elsewhere in the borehole more localized anomalies are also associated with intervals that have undergone alteration.

-3.4.7 Neutron
+3.4.6 Neutron

-The Mount Sopris LLP-2676 Dual Sensor Neutron probe uses an alpha emitting radioactive source, Americium 241 mixed with Beryllium and a single detector, to acquire relative neutron counts principally related to hydrogen ion concentration.
+The Mount Sopris LLP-2676 Dual Sensor Neutron probe uses an alpha emitting radioactive source, Americium-241 mixed with Beryllium and a single detector, to acquire relative neutron counts principally related to hydrogen ion concentration.
 Changes in neutron counts can be used to identify changes in rock geology.